 An appraisal is a process of determining the value of the home by a professional who is unbiased and impartial in their judgment.
 Appraisals are used in home purchase transactions & mortgage refinancing as they are useful for all parties involved in a real estate transaction from the home buyer & seller to the lender.
 In home purchases, an appraisal is helpful to ensure the home selling price is an accurate representation of the home’s condition, surrounding location, and neighbourhood.
 Whereas, in a refinance, an appraisal is essential for the lender to determine the amount of funds that can be borrowed.

 In each case, the appraisal helps the lender ensure that the homeowner is not borrowing more than what the home is worth.
-The home acts as the collateral in the transaction, such that if the borrower were ever to default, the lender can seize and foreclose on the home.
+The home acts as the collateral in the transaction, such that if the borrower were ever to default, the lender can seize and foreclose on the home or conduct a power of sale on the home.
 If the value of the home is less than the amount borrowed, then the lender is taking on a large amount of risk and can lose money on the transaction.

 An appraisal can cost anywhere between $300 - $600 and is usually part of the closing costs of the transaction.
 There are several factors that can impact the value of your home: